ungleich/cdist/cdist/conf/type/__filesystem/man.rst

 -----------
 This cdist type allows you to create filesystems on devices.

-If the device is mounted on target, it refuses to do someting.
+If the device is mounted on target, it refuses to do anything.

-If the device has a filesystem other as the specified and/or the label is not correct, it only make a new filesystem if you specified --force option
+If the device has a filesystem other then the specified and/or the label is not correct, it only makes a new filesystem if you have specified --force option.

 REQUIRED PARAMETERS
 -------------------
 fstype
-    Filesystem type, for example 'ext3', 'btrfs' or 'xfs'
+    Filesystem type, for example 'ext3', 'btrfs' or 'xfs'.